ogratwicklcs/ansible_windows_workshop/8-win-appmanage/README.md

 　Add, remove and update applications.

 First, let's create from 1.
-app_list.ymlMake sure that the editor for editing the Playbook is open in the right pane and do the following:
+app_list.yml  Make sure that the editor for editing the Playbook is open in the right pane and do the following:

 <!-- {% raw %} -->
 ```yaml